machinereading/KV-rule/README.md

 ### 1. Download the pretrained positive and negative rules

-a) Download the compressed dataset `inter.tar.bz2` ([Link](https://drive.google.com/file/d/1fv0-V-QDI5bHqQaSZapGZw-UCHS_N0O-/view?usp=sharing)).
+A) Download the compressed dataset `inter.tar.bz2` ([Link](https://drive.google.com/file/d/1fv0-V-QDI5bHqQaSZapGZw-UCHS_N0O-/view?usp=sharing)).

-b) The compressed dataset `inter.tar.bz2` contains the pre-processed knowledge graphs, [English DBpedia](https://wiki.dbpedia.org/develop/datasets/downloads-2016-10) and [K-Box](http://kbox.kaist.ac.kr), and the pre-trained positive and negative rules.
+B) The compressed dataset `inter.tar.bz2` contains the pre-processed knowledge graphs, [English DBpedia](https://wiki.dbpedia.org/develop/datasets/downloads-2016-10) and [K-Box](http://kbox.kaist.ac.kr), and the pre-trained positive and negative rules.

-c) Unzip the compressed dataset `inter.tar.bz2` by the command `tar -jxvf inter.tar.bz2`.
+C) Unzip the compressed dataset `inter.tar.bz2` by the command `tar -jxvf inter.tar.bz2`.

-d) Locate all the contents in the unzipped dataset into the directory `inter` in the main directory of `KV-rule`.
+D) Locate all the contents in the unzipped dataset into the directory `inter` in the main directory of `KV-rule`.

 ### 2. Calculate the truth scores for the given triples

-a) Calculate the truth scores for the given triples by the following command:
+A) Calculate a truth score for a given triple by the following command:
 ```
 python3 filter.py -i INPUT_FILE_PATH -o OUTPUT_FILE_PATH -cn CONFIG_FILE_PATH
 ```

-An input file (INPUT_FILE_PATH) should contain a set of triples in the format of tab-separated-values (TSV), as follows.
+An input file (INPUT_FILE_PATH) contains a set of triples in the format of tab-separated-values (TSV), as follows.
 ```
 Alanis_Morissette	nationality	Canada
 Alanis_Morissette	nationality	United_Kingdom